-Can Trump bypass the Senate to ram through controversial nominees like Matt Gaetz?
+Can Trump bypass the Senate to ram through controversial nominees?

 - Quick Read

-Note: Editor’s note: This story was updated Nov.
-21, the day of original publication, to reflect news developments.